Neural Network-based Co-design of Output-Feedback Control Barrier Function and Observer with Input Constraints: Simulation Results

 \section{Simulation Results}

-This section validates and compares our methodology using the DC motor and the three-tank system against existing techniques.
-One more pendulum example is given in \cite{our_arxiv}.
-The class $\mathcal{K}_e$ function is set as $\alpha(x)=0.1 x$.\\ {\textit{A.} \textit{DC Motor}:} Consider the DC Motor dynamics \cite{obeidat2013real} as:
+This section validates and compares our methodology using the DC motor, pendulum, and the three-tank system against existing techniques.
+The class $\mathcal{K}_e$ function is set as $\alpha(x)=0.1 x$.
+We ran the simulations using Python on a computer equipped with a NVIDIA GeForce RTX 2080 Ti GPU.\\ {\textit{A.} \textit{DC Motor}:} Consider the DC Motor dynamics \cite{obeidat2013real} as:

 where $x_1$, $x_2$ are armature current and rotational speed, with only $x_2$ observed.
 The input voltage $V_{in}$ bounded in $[-1,1]V$.
 Motor parameters are $J=0.01 kg.m^2$, $b=0.1 N.m.s$, $K_{dc}=0.01 V/rad/sec$, $R=1 \Omega$, $L=0.5H$.
 We consider the state space $D = [-0.125,0.125]\times[-0.525,0.525]$, $X = [-0.1,0.1]\times[-0.5,0.5]$, an initial set $X_0=[-0.03,0.03]\times[-0.2,0.2]$, and an unsafe set $\overline{X_u}=[-0.5,-0.05]\times[-0.5,-0.3]\cup [0.05,0.1]\times[0.3,0.5]\cup (D \setminus X)$.